+We were also able to connect redress to other issues and as we began to get support from other groups.
+It gave us a lot of encouragement!
 We responded to every opportunity that came our way.
 If there was a request from a university or school, we went out there!
 One thing can lead to another.
 For example, the Rev. Paul Nakamura of the Lutheran Church in Gardena became very active and took the case of redress before the Synod.
-This gave us a nationwide audience like that because we also realized that we had to have national support.
+This gave us a nationwide audience!
+We tried to seek support among groups like that because we also realized that we had to have national support.